anmolvj/miah-jeffra-portfolio/src/pages/media/index.md

     - description: Reading for Radar Productions at Eureka Valley Rec Center
       title: '"Make Sure to See the Exit Door"'
       url: 'https://www.youtube.com/watch?v=KAoaPzUEMsI'
-    - description: >-
-        Miah Jeffra reading for Quiet Lightning at The Stud Bar on Monday, February 6, 2017.
+    - description: Reading for Quiet Lightning at The Stud Bar
-      title: Miah Jeffra @ Quiet Lightning
+      title: '"To An Ex-Lover, After a Natural History of the Senses"'
       url: 'https://www.youtube.com/watch?time_continue=2&v=MkrOHS94peU'
-    - description: >-
-        Miah Jeffra reads as part of The Write Stuff series of interview profiles conducted by Litseen, featuring a different San Francisco/Bay Area author each week.
-      title: Miah Jeffra « The Write Stuff
+    - description: The Write Stuff Series on Litseen
+      title: '"The Modern Prometheus, reprise"'
       url: 'https://www.youtube.com/watch?v=hi7BjxFZdrU'
 interviewsSection:
   interviews: